 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-This crusty French bread rolls recipe uses a no-fail yeast roll called Devilish Butlers, that are perfect for beginners and experts alike!
+This crusty French bread rolls recipe, also known as Devilish Butlers, employs an old no-fail yeast roll method which is perfect for beginners and experts alike!

 Crusty French Bread Rolls